 Potatoes on a plate with peas and chicken in background.

-Two cloves of garlic don’t really give the potatoes much garlic flavor.
-Use more if you want a strong garlic flavor.
+• Two cloves of garlic don’t really give the potatoes much garlic flavor.
+Use more if you want a strong garlic flavor or add a little garlic powder in addition to the fresh garlic.

 Melting Potatoes